TemporalFED: Detecting Cyberattacks in Industrial Time-Series Data Using Decentralized Federated Learning: Experiments

 The TE process is illustrated in Fig.~\ref{fig:tep}, showcasing five primary modules: the reactor, condenser, liquid-vapor separator, compressor, and stripper.
 This process generates two products by reacting eight components: A, B, C, D, E, F, G, and H. The following equations define the reaction performed in the testbed:

 During the process, input reactants A, D, E, and C are introduced into the reactor, where some of the aforementioned reactions occur.
-This leads to vapor products and unreacted components forming, which then flow into the condenser.
-In the condenser, these products and unreacted components undergo cooling and transition from gaseous to liquid states.
+This leads to vapor products and unreacted components forming, which flow into the condenser.
+These products and unreacted components undergo cooling and transition from gaseous to liquid states in the condenser.
 The resulting mixture is then directed to a separator that separates the unreacted components, which are subsequently recycled and reintroduced into the process through the compressor.
 On the contrary, the condensed products are directed to a product stripping module, where any remaining reactants are removed.
 Finally, the output of the stripper yields the production of products G and H.

 In addition, all the reactions occurring in the process are irreversible and release heat, and they exhibit a nearly first-order dependence on the concentrations of the reactants.
 The rates at which these reactions proceed depend on the temperature and follow an Arrhenius expression.
 Among the various components, G is particularly sensitive to temperature changes due to its higher activation energy.